lethal233/lethal233.github.io/_pages/about.md

   - /about.html
 ---

  Hi welcome to my page!
 This is Shilong Li.
 I am now a Master of Science in Software Engineering student in the [Department of Informatics](https://www.informatics.uci.edu/) of [Donald Bren School of Informatics & Computer Sciences](https://www.ics.uci.edu/) at the [University of California, Irvine](https://uci.edu/).
 In 2022, I obtained my B.Eng. degree in Computer Science and Technology with honor from the [Southern University of Science and Technology (SUSTech)](https://www.sustech.edu.cn).
+I have experience as a Software Engineer Intern at Lakala Payment Co., Ltd., where I contributed to constructing an automated testing framework and enhancing the system's security.
+As an Undergraduate Research Assistant at SUSTech, I was involved in various research projects spanning web testing, empirical software studies, and cross-disciplinary studies.

+My technical skills include various programming languages, frameworks, and tools such as Java, Python, Golang, SQL, C/C++, Kotlin, HTML/CSS, JavaScript, Spring Boot, MyBatis, JUnit, Selenium, Soot, Heros, Git, Maven, Gradle, Docker, Django, Apollo, Redis, Vim, AWS, WireShark, mitmproxy, TravisCI, React, Node.js, and Vue.js.
+These skills enable me to create efficient, scalable, and maintainable software systems.

+I have worked on numerous projects, including the development of a Simple Search Engine that efficiently crawled, stored, and ranked websites; Fuzzy Replay for Web UI Testing, which improved the automation and effectiveness of web testing; and making significant contributions to the open-source community by fixing issues in popular repositories.
+Other projects include Taxi Trip Visualization, Network Traffic Analysis for monitoring and securing network traffic, and the creation of Phantom OJ, an online assessment system that streamlines grading and offers a multi-secured, multi-authority environment.
+My work demonstrates a strong background in software engineering, programming, and research, showcasing my ability to tackle diverse challenges in the field.

  [Here](https://mp.weixin.qq.com/s/Lqbi2fH1h-9IjZinAtjncg) is my personal statement about my life at SUSTech (but only in Chinese version)